When should I book?

-- Double-sided eTicket (including departure and check-in details, passenger names, cabin number, arrival details, and important travel information)
+- Double-sided eTicket (including departure and check-in details, guest names, room number, arrival details, and important travel information)

 - A copy of the P&O Cruises’ Terms and Conditions

-- Single-sided luggage tag - print one tag for each piece of luggage, and complete Passenger Name & Mobile Number on each (Ship name, Cruise number will be populated, along with your Cabin number if allocated at time of generation).
+- Single-sided luggage tag - print one tag for each piece of luggage, and complete Guest Name & Mobile Number on each (Ship name, Cruise number will be populated, along with your room number if allocated at time of generation).

-In addition, bookings with flights booked by us will receive a single-sided Flight Information page with all passengers on the booking listed on the one page.
+In addition, bookings with flights booked by us will receive a single-sided Flight Information page with all guests on the booking listed on the one page.

 How can I obtain my eTicket?